top of page

 This further clarifies the analogy: if a woman’s husband dies, she is free to marry another without being guilty of adultery.
 Similarly, Paul is building up to explain that Christians, having "died" with Christ, are no longer bound by the law.

-Verse 4: "So, my brothers and sisters, you also died to the law through the body of Christ, that you might belong to another, to him who was raised from the dead, in order that we might bear fruit for God."
+4 Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another—to Him who was raised from the dead, that we should bear fruit to God.

 Paul now directly applies the analogy.
 Christians have "died to the law" through Christ’s death, which means they are no longer bound by it.
 This death allows them to be united with Christ, enabling them to live in a way that produces good fruit for God.